 One-page Only — Unfortunately, compared to Google Sites, you’re not able to make multiple pages for your website created via the Google Business Website Builder.
 The one-page only policy is to keep it easy to scroll for mobile users, but you can take advantage of this minimal space to highlight the most important aspects of your business, whether it’s contact information, social media channels, or promotions such as happy hour and sales.

-After you’ve created your website and previewed it, now it’s time for publication.
-Click on the Publish button in the right upper hand corner.
-This will prompt a dialogue box where you need to choose your website’s unique handle, especially if you didn’t purchase a custom domain name for your website.
-Keep in mind that since this is a free domain, your chosen handle will be connected to “business.site” for your website’s official URL.
+After you’ve created your website and previewed it, now it’s time for publication, ensuring your site title and meta descriptions are SEO-friendly.
+Click on the Publish button in the upper-hand corner of the right.
+This will prompt a dialogue box where you must choose your website’s unique handle, especially if you didn’t purchase a custom domain name.
+Remember that since this is a free domain, your chosen handle will be connected to “business.site” for your website’s official URL.
 Choose carefully as well for Google has copyright protections in place, so you won’t be able to make a website with an URL such as “panerabread.business.site”

 Once you’ve decided on your website’s unique URL, you simply need to determine who can see your website and you’re ready to launch your business’s dedicated website!